AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Such a strictly deterministic theory is, for example, Maxwell's

-more complicated, because global Cauchy hyperfields may not exist
+more complicated, because global Cauchy hypersurfaces

-resulting observable phenomena must correspond to the
+the resulting observable phenomena must correspond to

 f) The